eldams/mXS/README.md

 ## Description

-mXS is a tool that you'll be able to easily install and use for French NER, it requires
+mXS is a tool that you'll be able to easily install and use for French Named Entity Recognition.
+It requires
 - [TreeTagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger) with French parameter file
 - [scikit-learn](http://scikit-learn.org/stable/)